react-navigation/redux-helpers/README.md

 * Prop constructor is called in your main component's `render`.
 * Param `dispatch` is your Redux store's dispatch function.
 * Param `state` is the navigation state for your app.
+* Must provide the `router` from App Navigator
+* Must provide a callback for the navigation prop to access the current navigation prop

 ### `createReduxBoundAddListener` (alternative to `createNavigationPropConstructor`)